input-output-hk/theseus/Readme.md

 **Is there documentation**

-Yes , there is inline documentation
+Yes , there is inline documentation with the code , it can be extracted with sphinx to make external documentation.

      cd sphinx
      make html